DisableChat/palindrome-tester/README.md

 # palindrome-tester
-  Test a word to see if it's a palindrome!
+  Test a word to see if it's a palindrome
 ## How To Run
   In the terminal
   ```